zuozhenggh/learning-library/sample-livelabs-templates/create-labs/labs/livelabs-faq/livelabs-faq.md

     -	Only those with an oracle.com account
 3. How to request an event code in WMS?
     -	Click [here](https://apex.oraclecorp.com/pls/apex/f?p=24885:51) to navigate to the WMS.
-    -	Click on Request an Event Code and fill the required fields then click Save Event, then click OK and then click Next.
+    -	Click **Request an Event Code** and fill the required fields.
-    -	Fill in the description boxes that you want to customize and click Request Event.
+    - We recommend you set the **Start Date** one day before the actual event, and the **End Date** one day after the actual event, to make sure the event code accommodates for people in all time zones.
+    - Finally, click **Request Event**.
 4. Can I edit my event code once requested in the WMS?
-    -	No, write a message in the description box and click submit.
-We make the changes.
+    -	No, write a message in the **Remarks to the LiveLabs Team** box and click **Save Changes**.
+5. Once I submit my request, what’s next?
+    -	Our LiveLabs team will review your request within 2 business days.
+We will let you if we request any information or changes from you.
+If everything looks good, we will approve it, and your event code will be created automatically within 1 business day.
+You will receive a notification email containing your event code.
+    - Once the event code is created, we recommend you try and verify the event code in LiveLabs before showing to customers.
-5. Who is an event code ambassador?
+6. Who is an event code ambassador?
     -	Event code ambassador represent an Org within Oracle to create event codes.
-6. For Event Code Ambassador - How to create/update an event code in production?
+7. For Event Code Ambassador - How to create/update an event code in production?
 Extend time period for running the event?
     -	Create or update an event by watching [this](https://otube.oracle.com/media/Creating+Event+Codes+in+LiveLabs/1_gbrukexm) video.
-7. When will the event code be active?
+8. When will the event code be active?
     -	The event code will be active on the day of the event or the specific time period you requested the event code.
-8. Can anyone access the event code or event code link?
+9. Can anyone access the event code or event code link?
     -	Only those with an oracle.com account
-9. How many event codes can I request?
+10. How many event codes can I request?
     -	You can create as many event codes you want based on your requirement/
-10. Can I create a custom workshop and select just the labs I want to do for my event?
+11. Can I create a custom workshop and select just the labs I want to do for my event?
     -	Yes, build a separate manifest.json (with your event name), push that to GitHub and give us the new link.
-11. How long can a custom page be available?
+12. How long can a custom page be available?
     -	For the time period you requested it for, up to a maximum of 365 days.
-12. Once I submit my request, what’s next?
-    -	We take a look and if everything looks good, we approve it, create your event and send you your request code within 1-2 days.
 13. Can I link the event to sales cloud or similar systems?
     -	Yes
 14. Once the event code is ready, What and when should I share details with the customer?